Changing topological type of compression bodies through cone manifolds: Introduction

 \section{Introduction}

-Hyperbolic $3$-manifolds are central objects in low-dimensional geometric topology.
-It was first recognised by Thurston \autocite{thurstonN,thurston82} that in various senses the `generic' $3$-manifold that cannot be naturally decomposed by cutting along embedded $2$-spheres and tori admits a hyperbolic structure: for instance, almost all knot and link complements admit a hyperbolic metric.
-Thurston also proposed a rigidity theorem, subsuming earlier results of Mostow and Prasad \autocite{mostow} and Marden \autocite{marden74g}.
-This result, now known as the known as the \df{ending lamination theorem}, was eventually proved by Brock, Canary, and Minsky using very deep results of Agol, Calegari, Gabai, and others.
-It conceptually reduces the classification of the possible geometries on hyperbolic $3$-manifolds to a classification of their homeomorphism types and the conformal structures on their ends---including both conformal structures on boundary components, and asymptotic conformal structures on ends not associated to boundary components.
-Detailed statements and references to the papers comprising the proof may be found in \autocite[\S 5.7]{marden}.
+It was first recognised by Thurston~\cite{thurston82} that the generic $3$-manifold, which cannot be naturally decomposed by cutting along embedded $2$-spheres and tori, admits a hyperbolic structure: for instance, almost all knot and link complements are hyperbolisable.
+Thurston also proposed a rigidity theorem, subsuming earlier results of Mostow and Prasad~\cite{mostow,prasad73} and Marden~\cite{marden74g}.
+This result, now known as the \df{ending lamination theorem}, was eventually proved by Brock, Canary, and Minsky using very deep results of Agol, Calegari, Gabai, and others.
+It reduces the classification of hyperbolic $3$-manifolds to a classification of their homeomorphism types and the conformal structures on their ends---including both conformal structures on boundary components, and asymptotic conformal structures on ends not associated to boundary components.
+Detailed statements and references to the papers comprising the proof may be found in~\cite[\S 5.7]{marden}.

 The theory of hyperbolic $3$-manifolds is intimately related to the $\PSL(2,\C)$ representation theory of their holonomy groups.
 Every complete hyperbolic $3$-manifold is of the form $ \H^3/\Gamma $ where $ \Gamma \leq \PSL(2,\C) $ is a torsion-free discrete group acting by isometries on hyperbolic space.
 We use the term \df{Kleinian group} to mean a discrete subgroup of $ \PSL(2,\C) $ (possibly with elements of finite order, in which case the quotient is an orbifold not a manifold).
 The representation entirely determines the manifold, and thus the ending laminations.
-Conversely a choice of ending laminations and homeomorphism type determines a representation.
+Conversely a choice of ending laminations and homeomorphism type determines a representation up to conjugacy.
 The exact relationship between the two points of view is subtle and we can pass explicitly from one world to the other only in very simple cases.